-Disney and his family will be represented, as well, in photographs, artifacts, and home movies.
-Although famous for his work behind the camera for Walt Disney Productions, Disney was an avid home moviemaker throughout his life.
-The Walt Disney Family Museum will exhibit to the public for the first time clips that range from experiments with trick shots (unspilling a glass of milk) to reels that documented Disney's life at home with his wife, Lilly; his daughters, Diane and Sharon; his brother and business partner, Roy; and his brother's wife, Edna Francis.
+Disney and his family are represented, as well, in photographs, artifacts, and home movies.
+Although famous for his work behind the camera for Walt Disney Productions, Walt was an avid home moviemaker throughout his life.
+The Walt Disney Family Museum exhibits, to the public for the first time, clips that range from experiments with trick shots (unspilling a glass of milk) to reels that documented Disney's life at home with his wife, Lilly; his daughters, Diane and Sharon; his brother and business partner, Roy; and his brother's wife, Edna Francis.